Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 | Unbound           | 150             | none                  |

-To see how that translates into practice let's make a query to a misconfigured zone using the odvr.nic.cz. service powered by Knot Resolver:
+To see how that translates into practice let's make a query to a misconfigured zone using the odvr.nic.cz service powered by Knot Resolver:

 ```
 $ kdig @odvr.nic.cz. +dnssec xxx.bad-nsec3.xdp.cz.